 The appellate court in Volk distinguished the common law from the statute, stating that RCW 71.05.120 applies in the context of involuntary commitment for persons with behavioral health conditions.
 In its opinion, the Washington Supreme Court in Volk affirmed the appellate court and did not reconcile or mention the statute.
 Accordingly, the Volk ruling solidified a duty for mental health clinicians separate from and in addition to RCW 71.05.120 based on the context of where the patient is seen (i.e., outpatient versus involuntary hospitalization), not based on an assessment of a patient's risk for violence or options available to a clinician to mitigate violence risk.
-Under these laws, clinicians who see patients who may be dangerous, but do not meet criteria for involuntary commitment in an emergency department or have a first-time encounter and have no special relationship with the patient, are not subject to either the statute or the common law requirements.
+Due to the ruling it is unclear whether statute or common law requirements apply to clinicians who see patients who may be dangerous, but do not meet criteria for involuntary commitment in an emergency department or have a first-time encounter and have no ongoing relationship with the patient.